fishfichman/bikeshare_github/README.md

 ### Description
 I completed this R project as part of my Programming for Data Science with R Nanodegree.

-With subsets of the bikeshare dataset, I answered questions about trip durations between cities and within cities.
-I look at summary statistics and visualize trip duration data using ggplot2 and dplyr
+With subsets of the bikeshare dataset, I answered questions about trip durations overall and between cities.
+I also looked at differences in median trip durations between subscribers and customers in each city.
+I used summary statistics and visualized trip duration data using ggplot2 and dplyr

 ### Files used
 washington.csv